pytoolz/toolz/doc/source/control.rst

         for i in range(n):
             a, b = b, a + b
         return b

 Programming is hard when we have to juggle many code elements of each type at the same time.
 Good programming is about managing these three elements so that the developer must only think about a handful of them at a time.
-For example we might collect many integer variables into a list or build a big function out of smaller ones.
-While we have natural ways to manage data and functions; control flow is more challenging.
+For example we might collect many integer variables into a list of integers or build a big function out of smaller ones.
+While we have natural ways to manage data and functions, control flow presents more of a challenge.

-We organize our data into data structures like lists, dictionaries, or objects in order to group related data together -- this allows us to manipulate large collections of related data as if we were only manipulating a single entity.
+We organize our data into **data structures** like lists, dictionaries, or objects in order to group related data together -- this allows us to manipulate large collections of related data as if we were only manipulating a single entity.

-We often build large functions out of smaller ones; enabling us to break up a complex task like doing laundry into a sequence of simpler tasks.
+We **build large functions out of smaller ones**; enabling us to break up a complex task like doing laundry into a sequence of simpler tasks.

 .. code::

     def do_laundry(clothes):
-        wet_clothes = wash(clothes, quarters)
+        wet_clothes = wash(clothes, coins)
-        dry_clothes = dry(clothes, quarters)
+        dry_clothes = dry(clothes, coins)
         return = fold(clothes)

-Control flow is more challenging to think about; how do we break down complex control flow into simpler pieces that fit in our brain?
+**Control flow is more challenging**; how do we break down complex control flow into simpler pieces that fit in our brain?
 How do we encapsulate commonly recurring patterns?

-Lets motivate this with an example.
-Imagine we want to download the html for a number of webpages.
+Lets motivate this with an example of a common control structure, applying a function to each element in a list.
+Imagine we want to download the HTML source for a number of webpages.

 .. code::